FreeProving/free-compiler/CONTRIBUTING.md

  - **Comment your code**

-   Good comments describe *what* your code does and *why* it does so.
+   + Good comments describe *what* your code does and *why* it does so.
      Avoid comments that simply reiterate *how* your code works.
      If the reader is interested in implementation details, they can refer to the code itself.
      However, the code will not teach them anything about your though process, theoretical understanding or hidden assumptions.

    + Every source file should start with a comment that states the purpose and contents of the file and how to use it.

    + At the very least every function and data type that is part of your code's public interface should be documented.
      However, also internal functions and data types should to be documented.

    + Inside functions you do not have to comment individual lines of code.
      It is usually best practice to split the code into small chunks with a well defined purpose and summarize what the code does and why it is necessary.

+   + Use [Markdown](#markdown-styleguide) to format your comments if not specified otherwise.

+   + Write in proper sentences.
+     The first word in every comment should be capitalized.
+     The comment should end with a period or other punctuation mark.

 ### Git Commit Messages

-When writing Git Commit Messages, try to follow the following recommendations on [How to Write a Git Commit Message][GitCommit].
+When writing Git commit messages, try to follow the following recommendations on [How to Write a Git Commit Message][GitCommit].

  - **Separate subject from body with a blank line**